No family without shelter

-Right now, more than 104 million people around the world have been made homeless by natural disaster and conflict.
-Here at ShelterBox, we’re working to change that.
+Right now, around 113 million people around the world have been displaced by natural disaster and conflict.
+Here at ShelterBox, we’re actively working to change that.

 When natural disasters and conflicts rob people of their homes and their livelihoods, we can’t wave a magic wand to replace what was lost.
-But, we can help.
+But, we can help – and that is the heart of ShelterBox.

-So, we provide emergency shelter and tools to disaster-hit families around the world, enabling people to rebuild their lives, and transform depair into hope.
+Driven by our belief that recovery starts with shelter, we provide emergency shelter and essential aid to disaster-hit families around the world – enabling them to rebuild their lives, and transform despair into hope.

 We know that every disaster is different, and so is every community, so we spend time working with those affected by disaster, to make sure we can offer the right support at the right time, to help them recover.